kedacore/keda-docs/content/docs/2.5/scalers/elasticsearch.md

 ### Trigger Specification

 This specification describes the `elasticsearch` trigger that scales based on result of an [elasticsearch search template](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html) query.
-This lets you run searches without exposing Elasticsearch’s query syntax to the keda scaler.

 The trigger always requires the following information: